Can you find the vagina?

 The internal section of the reproductive system is made up of five parts:

-- Labia majora and labia minora – two sets of skin folds that protect the vaginal opening
+• Labia majora and labia minora – the fleshy lips or flaps that protect the vaginal opening

 Sexual pleasure for women

-Sexual pleasure for women is very diverse, and there are many different ways to enjoy sexual activity, which is more than just intercourse.
 Orgasm is the intense and pleasurable release of sexual tension that has built up from earlier stages of arousal, but there’s no one way that works for every woman to reach an orgasm.
+Orgasms come in all shapes and sizes, so don't worry if it doesn't last a long time, or sometimes it feel less powerful than others.
 On top of that, not all women have an orgasm every time they have sex.

 There are generally four steps to sexual pleasure for women: